Gender-inclusive digital for true financial inclusion

 Opportunity’s gender-focused digital initiatives are moving forward with attention to the realities faced by individuals within their communities.
 Further work is set for 2018 to address some of the key challenges faced by a number of Opportunity’s women clients, such as low levels of literacy and technological exposure, through voice-based messaging and community outreach.

 A goal is to not only to attract and assist female clients, but also female Agents.
 Experience in other countries has shown that women not only perform better than men as Agents, but also that female clients often feel more comfortable visiting a female Agent.
-And for sustainable benefit, organizations must better understand offering the right products and creating the right environment to promote gender inclusivity, which can be a complex transformation that benefits communities overall.
+And for a sustainable benefit, organizations must better understand offering the right products and creating the right environment to promote gender inclusivity, which can be a complex transformation that benefits communities overall.

 Opportunity International and PHB Development have been teaming up through PHB Academy training programs to better target the implementation of digital financial services.
 For more information on PHB trainings and partnership activities with Opportunity International, contact Pete Sparreboom: firstname.lastname@example.org.